Medical Laboratory Technician

 * Most science courses listed have co/prerequisites.
 See course descriptions for requirements.

 * All MLTC courses require matriculation in the program or permission of the instructor for registration.
 All program specific courses require a grade of “B-” or better in order to progress through the program.
-The Clinical Practicum must be passed with a grade of “B-” or better for course completion.
-All courses without an AHLT or MLTC prefix must be passed with a "C" or better.
+The Clinical Practicum must be passed with a grade of “B-” or better for program completion.
+All courses without an MLTC prefix must be passed with a "C" or better.

 First Year: Fall Semester